kevindavis/segment-relay/README.md

     [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)
 2. Set up a Postgres DB

-    One should be created for you if you use the deploy button above
+    A database should be created for you if you use the deploy button above.

+    Run ``rake db:create`` to create the events table (see schema below)
 3. Set the following environment variables

     ANALYSIS_DB_HOST : the hostname of your analysis database